RVirmoors/ccia/intro-to-real-time-systems.md

 | flow | secondary | primary |

 In Max et al, the state is subordinated to the flow of data,{% sidenote 'peek' 'You can of course peek at current values at any point in the graph.'%}
-while in Processing et al, the program flow is determined by the specified sequence of operations and their in-out dependencies.{% sidenote 'trace' 'The flow of data can be made explicit by running a debug trace.'%}
+while in Processing et al, the program flow is determined by the specified sequence of operations and their in-out dependencies.{% sidenote 'trace' 'The flow of data can be followed by running a debug trace.'%}

 ## Max & Pd